redyyu/jump-to/README.md

 A Mod for Project Zomboid.

-Make charactor can Jump, Swimming, Sit for rest.
+Make charactor can Jump, Swimming, Sit on Chair, Use Fitness machine, Suicide by Gun.

 =============================================================